marcelormendes/spring-boot-reactive-weather-api/README.md

-# Sample Reactive - Spring Boot application
+# Spring Boot Reactive - Weather API

 The purpose of this project is to demonstrate how we can use [Spring WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) to create